-HP Reverb is a Windows Mixed Reality (WMR) headset and like most WMR headsets, it uses inside-out tracking.
+HP Reverb and its successor the Reverb G2 are Windows Mixed Reality (WMR) headsets and like most WMR headsets, they use inside-out tracking.
 This means that cameras on-board the headset track your position in 3D space.
 In addition to the cameras, there are also gyros that track your orientation (like mobile phones do), but can’t provide perfect full 6dof tracking.

 This tracking method is inferior to the lighthouses system of the Vive and Index where you install “lighthouses” which emit energy in the invisible spectrum that is used for tracking.
 But this increases the cost quite a fair bit.

-How is the tracking for the HP Reverb?
+How is the tracking for the HP Reverb and G2?

 Based on my three months of using the HP Reverb: